remy/remysharp.com/public/til/css/perfect-fullscreen-43-aspect-ratio.md

 }
 ```

-Which is great, except for when the browser width (viewport more specifically) is wider than the height of the browser by more than 25%.
+Which is great, except for when the browser width (viewport more specifically) is wider than the height of the browser by more than 33% (or is it 25%? ¯\\_(ツ)_/¯).
 Specific, eh? i.e. the aspect ratio of the browser moves above 1.333 (repeating).

 At this point the bottom of the canvas gets cropped which I didn't want.